 Of course, price is also a consideration.
 Wire crates often provide the best value, although there are some excellent plastic crates for reasonable prices.

-Tip: Looking for a harness for your GSD?
-Check out my guide to the best German Shepherd harnesses.
+Tip: Looking for a harness or collar for your GSD?
+Check out my guide to the best German Shepherd harnesses and GSD collars.
 I’ve also written about the best crates for all breeds here.

 Crates can be a wonderful training tool – but only if used correctly.
 Here are some safety tips for crate training: